 Beard Algae Prevention

 Prevention is the best course of action.
 Once beard algae start growing, it will very quickly cover everything inside the aquarium that doesn't move.
-On plants, it can block the light and actually stop photosynthesis, which will result in the plants' death.
+On plants, it can block the light and stop photosynthesis, which will result in the plants' death.

 To avoid algae entering the tank via fish, quarantine new fish for at least two days.
 When placing them in the tank, net the fish rather than dumping them out of the bag, so no bag water enters your tank.
 Soak newly purchased plants prophylactically for two to three minutes in a 10 percent bleach solution to kill any algae on them.
 Also, purchase plants and fish from a reputable local fish store.